bhavik08/Group-movie-recommender-system/README.md

 The arguments are taken via a config file config.conf that is present in the same folder.
 The hyperparameters for matrix factorization, group sizes and no. of generated groups can be changed through the config file.

+Note: Since the notebook uses relative paths for dataset and images in res/ subdirectory, please run in the same folder when it is cloned from repo.